Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** Data Drift Detection
 **💬 Quote of the Day:** "We all grow up.
 Hopefully, we get wiser.
 Age brings wisdom, and fatherhood changes one's life completely." — Frank Abagnale

+## 📅 2025-05-11
+**🧠 Learning Topic:** Realtime ML with Kafka
+**💬 Quote of the Day:** "Let there be no purpose in friendship save the deepening of the spirit." — Kahlil Gibran